hkershaw-brown/dart-tut-temp/content/tutorials/dart-tutorial.md

 category: Fortran
 weight: 2
 author: dart
+summary: Step-by-step assimilation concepts and companion exercises with DART
 ---

 The DART Tutorial is intended to aid in the understanding of ensemble data assimilation